“Christopher Boon: An outsider with a difference”, by Dr Jennifer Minter (English Works Notes, 2017)

 He does not filter or interpret his experiences, but relates them spontaneously.
 His perception of events is skewed or biased; observantly, he tells us what happens but not what it means.

-Whilst he struggles to understand figures of speech, such as puns and metaphors (“His face was drawn but the curtains were real”, 10), Christopher does resort to some similes to understand his predicament – especially those with a literal meaning.
+Whilst he struggles to understand figures of speech, such as puns and metaphors, Christopher does resort to some similes to understand his predicament – especially those with a literal meaning.
 He describes the policeman’s fast-paced questions as confusing.
 “They were stacking up in my head like loaves in the factory where Uncle Terry works.
 The factory is a bakery and he operates the slicing machines.
 And sometimes the slicer is not working fast enough but the break keeps coming and there is a blockage.
 I sometimes think of my mind as a machine, but not always as a bread-slicing machine.”
 (8) “And this is why people’s brains are like computers.
 And it’s not because they are special but because they have to keep turning off for fractions of a second while the screen changes.”

 Whilst Haddon encourages readers to see daily life through the narrator’s mindset, he also uses his voice to criticise the foolhardiness of those who are supposedly wise and sane.
 Christopher suggests that people “break rules all the time”, such as his father who breaks the 30 mph speed limit on the highway.
 More seriously, the Bible’s commandment, “thou shalt not kill” is undermined by historical violent struggles representing the Christian faith.
 “There were the Crusades and two World Wars and the Gulf War and there were Christians killing people in all of them.”
 (38)